BrianBFarias/Cache-Simulation/README.md

 # Cache-Simulation
 <sub>This is a Cache Simulation for the University of Florida CDA3101 course </sub>
-# The following programs has the below parameters
+# The following program has the below parameters
 ```
 > Number of bytes in the cache (a positive power of 2)
 > Number of blocks in each set (associativity)